edthedev/edthedev.github.io/blog/comics.md

 - ✓ Oh my goodness, they actually did this - on the big screen, in theaters!
 - → Partial credit for a live action television or streaming appearance.
 - ⮎ Partial credit for a cameo or brief reference on the big screen.
-- x Assumed confirmed as too silly.
-Not only have they not done this, the moment this would have happened in the current movies has passed by.
+- x Confirmed as too silly.
+Not only have they not done this yet, but the expected moment for this has passed by.
-- x✓ The expected moment in the story passed, but they found a way to include this silliness later anyway.
+- x✓ Persistently silly.
+The expected moment passed, but they found a way to include this silliness later anyway.

 ## The Founding Avengers

-Marvel kicked this whole mess off by doing a fantastic job portraying Iron Man, one of their founding Avengers, on the silver screen, in a near-perfect rendition.
+Marvel kicked this whole game of too-silly-for-the-silver screen by doing a fantastic job portraying Iron Man, one of their founding Avengers, on the silver screen, in a near-perfect rendition.

-This should not work because Iron Man is an incredibly fun character, but kind of a lousy person - and there's no comic book Iron Man story I am aware of that doesn't somehow rely on his pretty significant character flaws.
-Iron Man is not too silly for the movies.
+Iron Man (2008) should not have worked, because Iron Man is an incredibly fun character, but kind of a lousy person.
+There's no comic book Iron Man story I am aware of that doesn't somehow rely on his pretty significant character flaws.
+But Iron Man is not too silly for the movies, his friends are.

 They did excellent movies for The Hulk and Captain America around the same time.
-Die-hard comic fans may be aware that at this moment in around 2008, most of the original cast of the Avengers comic now had dedicated movies.
+Die-hard comic fans became aware in around 2009, that now the key members of the comic book 'The Avengers' now had dedicated movies.

 Captain America gets the first checkmark on this list.
-It's so silly, they saved it for an after-credits scene:
+His silly bit is so silly, they saved it for an after-credits scene:

 - ✓ Captain Ameria was frozen for decades to allow him to have an origin in the 1940s but be an Avenger today.
 But he's fine.
 It was just cold.

-With Captain America, Hulk and Iron Man at the movies, this left two more founding Avengers characters begging to get feature films: Thor and Namor.
+With Captain America, Hulk and Iron Man at the movies, two founding Avengers characters were now begging to get feature films: Thor and Namor.

-This introduced this problem, and created the need for this list.
-Thor and Namor are too silly for the big screen.
+And this is the heart of the problem - and the need for this list.

+> Thor and Namor are too silly for the big screen.

-Thor and Namor are too silly to hide their silliness after the end credits.
+The silliness around Thor and Namor canoot be hidden after the end credits.

 - ✓ Thor is a viking from space who swings his hammer so fast that it picks up frost giants with the wind force.
 - ✓ Namor is an Atlantean who always wears a speedo, is almost always angry, and flies through the sky on tiny wings attached to his ankles.